-For better students, more difficult questions are needed throughout their course and on the exam for a higher score to really stand out.
-It means that higher papers now contain more demanding questions and that only about 20% of the questions on the paper are designed for grade 4.This means that if a year's work is more difficult than that of the previous year, the qualification limits are reduced to reflect this, depending on the maximum and minimum grades. marks.
+The GCSE exams are usually held in May and June, and the examining boards have already released their summer final exam schedules.
+The orientation of questions is always difficult, but this means that higher-level papers now contain more demanding questions and only about one-sixth of the grades in those papers are designed for students working in Grade 4.For better students, more difficult questions are needed throughout their course and on the exam for a higher score to really stand out.
+This means that higher papers now contain more demanding questions and that only about 20% of the questions on the paper are designed for Grade 4.If a year's work is more difficult than that of the previous year, the qualification limits are reduced to reflect this, depending on the maximum and minimum grades. marks.

 If there were more grades aimed at fourth grade, grade limits could be higher, but exam boards would be criticized for making their jobs too easy, and it would mean fewer grades available to differentiate the very good students at the top.
-The consultation gathered more than 6,000 responses, with almost a quarter of the students, and showed that more than 90 percent of students and parents were in favor of giving advance information about the approach to exams next summer to support students with the review, and about 80 percent or more were in favor of giving advance information about the approach to exams next summer to support students with the review, and about 80 percent or more were in favor of agreement with offering topic options in some GCSE subjects.
-The new mathematical GCSEs were designed to be different from the old GCSE A* to G, so you can't really compare the new with the old.
+The consultation gathered more than 6,000 responses from almost a quarter of students, and showed that more than 90% of students and parents were in favor of giving advance information about the approach to exams next summer to support students with their review.
+Additionally, 80% or more were in favor of offering topic options in some GCSE subjects.
+The new mathematical GCSEs were designed to be different from the old GCSE A* to G, so you can't really compare them.